nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```
 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/4_plots_countries.png "Evolution of specific countries based on their players wins")

+Argentina, Spain and Switzerland show a huge jump in the number of wins in Grand Slams in the early 2000s that coincides with the appearances of legendary players like Coria, Nalbandian, Gaudio, Del Potro (Argentina), Robredo, Nadal (Spain) and Federer, Wawrinka (Switzerland).
+United States on the other hand, shows a big drop in wins after the 80s.
+Legends like Sampras, Agassi, Chang and others made it very difficult for the new generation to level their records.
+The case of Serbia is difficult to analyze because of political reasons: the country become independent in the early 2000s (before it was part of Yugoslavia).

 #### Players with most aces and double falts

+Aces in tennis are points won by serves that are not touched by the receiver.
+Double falts on the other hand, are points lost by the server because of two missed serves.
+Here, I would like to see the players that hit the most aces in history and the ones with the most double faults.
+Do we find players in both lists?

 ```python
 # Create dataframe with details on aces by winners of each match
 sw = tennis_df.groupby(['winner_name']).agg({'w_ace':'sum'}).fillna(0).sort_values(['w_ace'], ascending=False)